RickR2H/cassiopeia_child/README.md

-# Setup VScode for Child theme SCSS compiling
+# Setup VScode for Joomla child theme SCSS compiling

-## Creating the child theme
+## Creating the Joomla child theme
 In my example I've created a Joomla child theme with the name of "child".
 The name of the new theme is "cassiopeia_child"

 ## Setup VScode